Home / ORPAS Application Guide / ORPAS – McMaster University

 Northern Studies Stream (NSS)

-The NSS is a unique opportunity for McMaster students in the SLP program to participate in a funded placement(s) in Northern Ontario communities.
+The NSS is a unique opportunity for McMaster students in the SLP program to participate in 1 or more funded placement(s) in Northern Ontario communities.

 MSc (SLP) Admission Requirements